MightyCall Mobile MightyCall Mobile AppGoogle Play

 Pros Cons

-Live agent support helpful in crunch situations Perfect uptime only guaranteed on most expensive plan
+Live agent support is helpful in crunch situations Perfect uptime is only guaranteed on the most expensive plan

-AI is useful and not simply slapped on Unlimited ring groups only available on highest custom plan
+AI is useful and not simply slapped on Unlimited ring groups are only available on the highest custom plan

-Support available for up to 10 office locations
+Support is available for up to 10 office locations

 User reviews

-Commenters liked how smooth the service works (few hangups) but some reported glitches, such as automatic switching to DND during a call.
+Commenters liked how smooth the service works (a few hangups), but some reported glitches, such as automatic switching to DND during a call.

-GoTo has an absolute ton of experience with VoIP and meeting technology (you may recall their commercials from the 2000s).
-As they were once just known as GoToMeeting, you may have guessed they put a premium on audio and visual meetings.
+GoTo Connect has extensive experience with VoIP and meeting technology (you may recall their commercials from the 2000s).
+Since they were formerly known as GoToMeeting, you may have guessed they prioritize audio and video meetings.

 Why we picked it